liuxiang625/LoginTemplate/README.md

 1. The template folder will be located in the Wakanda Studio files.
 Please go to where you installed your Wakanda (windows or Mac)

-2. Copy the folder /custom-login to
+2. Copy the content of the repository to
-[your Wakanda Studio Location}/Contents/Extensions/wakanda-extension-templates/templates/backend
+`[your Wakanda Studio Location]/Contents/Extensions/wakanda-extension-templates/templates/backend/LoginTemplate/`

 That is it :)